HIV Medical Care & Prevention Services

 FREE HIV TESTING - MOBILE CLINIC

 Free mobile HIV/STI testing is provided throughout the community at various locations in Long Beach.
-Visit the Mobile Clinic Schedule page or call 562.570.4289 for more information.
+View the Mobile Clinic Schedule or call 562.570.4289 for more information.

 Partner Services is a free, confidential and voluntary service of the Long Beach Department of Health and Human Services.
 Talking to your partners about HIV can be easier than you think.
 You can talk to your sexual or needle-sharing partner about being exposed to HIV.
 We can help.

 - Coach you on how to tell your sexual or needle-sharing partner about your HIV status.

 - Be there with you to answer questions and to give you support.